kdeldycke/openerp.buildout/README.md

         $ python ./bootstrap.py --distribute

 1. Edit the `buildout.cfg` file and uncomment the line refering to `profiles/cloud.cfg`.
+Update the `[amazon-instance]` section with your Amazon AWS key and secret.

 1. Run buildout itself: